Chapter 3: The Margin of Error#

 ✗ No

-Framingham enrolled only White participants
+The original Framingham cohort enrolled only White participants.

 Information bias